 Role: serve as the representative of DOHMH and ensure meeting DOHMH's obligation to the NYC Healthcare Coalition, ASPR HPP requirements, BHCR strategic goals and sector strategic goals.
-Ensure principles of racial equity and social justice are considered in program and scope of work development and execution.
+Ensure principles of racial equity and social justice are considered in program and activity development and execution.